 Community Outreach Coordinator

 Kate Clemmer earned her Master of Social Work degree from the University of Maryland, Baltimore in 2005 with a focus on Management & Community Organization and a specialization in Child, Adolescent & Family Health.
-Before joining the Center for Eating Disorders in 2008, Kate provided school-based therapy to adolescents and families in Baltimore City and coordinated a multi-school health education and prevention program.
-As the CED's Outreach Coordinator, Kate currently facilitates trainings and workshops in the community, provides outreach to individuals interested in the Center's services and coordinates the Center's annual community events.
-These events include an annual Symposium for health professionals, the Love Your Tree Body Image Campaign, and National Eating Disorders Awareness Week.
-Kate also facilitates the Center's community support group for individuals with eating disorders and their friends/family, held on Wednesday evenings.
+Before joining The Center for Eating Disorders in 2008, Kate provided school-based therapy to adolescents and families in Baltimore City and coordinated a multi-school health education and prevention program.
+As the CED's Outreach Coordinator, Kate currently facilitates trainings and workshops in the community, provides outreach to individuals interested in The Center's services and coordinates The Center's annual community events.
+These events include an annual Symposium for health professionals, the Love Your Tree Poster Campaign, and National Eating Disorders Awareness Week.
+Kate also facilitates The Center's community support group for individuals with eating disorders and their friends/family, held on Wednesday evenings.

 [ back to top ]

 Laura Sproch, PhD